ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.backitup/README.md

 The content of the environment variable "PACKAGES" is based on the packages to be installed, which are necessary for access to the respective database.
 Examples would be "mysql-client" or "redis-tools".
 Further details can be found [here](https://docs.buanet.de/iobroker-docker-image/docs_backitup/).

+In order to be able to use ioBroker.backitup in Docker to its full extent, some ports still need to be mapped.

+* Port 8091 - Restore web interface (when using the admin with http)
+* Port 8092 - Restore web interface (when using the admin with https)
+* Port 9081 - file server for uploads and download of backups via the web interface of ioBroker.backitup

 _[Back to top](#top)_

 ---